D4 Club Member Retention

 - In non-COVID time, members gather to rekindle relationships, learn new things, share stories and best practices or meet with similar leaders such as presidents, Area Directors, Committees etc.

 District Conference is a three or four day weekend event held in the odd year of the biennium.
-Location is determined by the Governor-elect in the preceding conference.

 - District business is discussed and voted on by club delegates & new District 4 leaders are elected.